Foreign relations of France: Modern history

-For France, Middle East has been the major factor of its foreign policy.
-Over a decade since 2000, France successfully built an influential presence across the MENA region, where the major focus had been on Saudi Arabia, the United Arab Emirates and Qatar.
+The Middle East has been a major factor of France's foreign policy.
+Over a decade since 2000, France successfully built an influential presence across the MENA region where the major focus had been on Saudi Arabia, the United Arab Emirates and Qatar.
 The Middle East policy of France was essential from the strategic, cultural and economic point of view, where the focus remained on proving itself as an international power.
 The country invested years in maintaining a strong foothold in the region on the lines of trade, security interests, and cultural and social exchanges.
 As Emmanuel Macron became the president in 2017, he gave a clear picture about the French relations with the Middle East and its importance, both in his foreign policy speeches and his initiatives.
-His predecessors, on the other hand, had mostly picked the option of “reassurance” with the region’s governments.
+His predecessors, on the other hand, had mostly picked the option of "reassurance" with the region's governments.
 Gradually, France began to show increasing interest in Saudi Arabia and the United Arab Emirates, particularly.
 The country became actively supportive towards the two Arab nations in their involvement in the Yemen civil war, becoming one of the crucial arms suppliers.
 There had been a number of calls from the human rights organizations for France to halt their arms sales to both Saudi and the UAE, which were known for causing a humanitarian crisis in Yemen.
 Even in 2021, Macron continued taking initiatives towards strengthening relations with the Kingdom and the Emirates.
 During his visit to the region in November 2021, Macron signed a weapons deal worth 16 billion euros with the UAE.
 The agreement involved transfer of 80 upgraded Rafale warplanes, along with 12 Airbus-built combat helicopters.
-While France viewed it as a way to deepen ties with the Emirates, rights organizations criticized and raised concerns around the UAE’s involvement in the Yemen and Libyan wars.
+While France viewed it as a way to deepen ties with the Emirates, rights organizations criticized and raised concerns around the UAE's involvement in the Yemen and Libyan wars.
 They objected the deal stating that the Gulf leaders have reflected a constant failure in improving their human rights records.